Oryx MLLM: On-Demand Spatial-Temporal Understanding at Arbitrary Resolution: Methods

 In Vision Transformer (ViT) models (we omit the class token here for simplification), given the visual input \(\{x\}^{\in H\times W}\), where typically \(H \neq W\), the ViT first resizes the visual input into \(\{x\}^{\in N\times N}\).
 The resized image is then passed through patch embedding layers, which partition the image into patches of size \(p \times p\), resulting in a sequence of patches \(\{x\}^{\in (N/p)\times (N/p)}\).
 Conventional Vision Transformers utilize a fixed-size position embedding matrix \(P\) corresponding to the predefined image size \(N \times N\).
 However, when processing visual inputs at their native resolution \(\{x\}^{\in \lfloor H/p\rfloor \times \lfloor W/p \rfloor}\), directly resizing \(P\) to \(\lfloor H/p\rfloor \times \lfloor W/p \rfloor\) can lead to a significant drop in accuracy, as demonstrated in previous works~\citep{dehghani2024navit,beyer2023flexivit}.

 To address the issue of native resolution processing, we introduce a visual encoder named OryxViT, which builds upon the advanced SigLIP~\citep{zhai2023siglip} models and is based on the Vision Transformer~\citep{dosovitskiy2020vit} architecture.
-We modify the vision encoder by incorporating a sufficiently large position embedding matrix \(P\) that accommodates the maximum target input sizes (2048$\times$2028 in our models, which can also be further interpolated for even larger inputs).
+We modify the vision encoder by incorporating a sufficiently large position embedding matrix \(P\) that accommodates the maximum target input sizes.
 For each visual input, we rescale the original position embeddings into \(P^{\in \lfloor H/p\rfloor \times \lfloor W/p \rfloor}\) using bilinear interpolation and apply the transformation \(x = x + P\).
-The adaptation strategy for the newly defined \(P\) under native input resolution follows the training format of common MLLMs.
+The pre-training strategy for the proposed visual encoder OryxViT under native input resolution follows the training format of common MLLMs.
 We employ a relatively lightweight LLM as the language interface, keeping the vision encoder's parameters unfrozen while freezing most of the other parameters.
-We collect training data pairs from multiple vision-language tasks including captioning, OCR, visual question answering, etc.
+Details for the training settings and datasets can be referred to in the Appendix.

 A significant challenge is managing the dynamic sequence length \(N = \lfloor H/p\rfloor \times \lfloor W/p \rfloor\) for the Vision Transformer during batch processing, where we propose the Variable-Length Self-Attention strategy to address this issue.
 For visual patches with lengths \(N_1, N_2, \ldots, N_b\) in a batch of size \(b\), we concatenate the patches across the sequence dimensions into a shape of \([1, \sum_{i=1}^b N_i, C]\) before feeding them into the transformer blocks.
 We utilize the variable-length attention operator provided in flash attention~\citep{dao2022flashattention} to compute the attention for each visual input within the batch independently.
 With these designs, our OryxViT can efficiently process visual signals of varying aspect ratios in batch mode, maintaining a forward speed comparable to that of conventional fixed-resolution visual encoders.
+We also provide the detailed speed test for OryxViT in the Appendix to demonstrate the efficiency.